GoogleCloudPlatform/click-to-deploy/k8s/postgresql/README.md

 Popular open source software stacks on Kubernetes packaged by Google and made available in Google Cloud Marketplace.

-## Design
+## Architecture

 ![Architecture diagram](resources/postgresql-k8s-app-architecture.png)

-### Solution Information

-This solution will install single instance of PostgreSQL server into your Kubernetes cluster.
+This solution installs a single instance of PostgreSQL server on your Kubernetes cluster.

-The PostgreSQL Pod is managed by a ReplicaSet with the number of replicas set to one.
+The PostgreSQL Pod is managed by a ReplicaSet, with the number of replicas set to one.
 The PostgreSQL Pod uses a Persistent Volume to store data, and a LoadBalancer Service to expose the database port externally.
-Communication between client and server is encrypted.
-If you need to limit access to the PostgreSQL instance, you must configure GCP firewall rules.
+Communication between the client and server is encrypted.
+If you want to limit access to the PostgreSQL instance, you must configure GCP firewall rules.

-To install the application you will need to set up initial password for postgres user, PostgreSQL volume size and generate or provide TLS key and certificate.
+To install the application, you must set up the following:

-All required steps are covered further in this README.
+* An initial password for the `postgres` user
+* The PostgreSQL volume size
+* Provide a TLS key and certificate, or generate a new certificate

+The steps to set up these options are in the sections below.

 # Installation